 So when renting a snowboard in Manali and other places and buying one seemed unreal to me, Decathlon’s Wed’ze came as a messiah in my life.

 At only 9000 Rupees Decathlon was selling a brand new snowboard.
 The binding cost 4000 and the snowboard boots — another 5000.
 With a helmet costing 1800 Rupees, I was ready with all the necessary and safety snowboarding equipment in under 20,000 Rupees.

 [Disclaimer: I wasn’t paid for writing a review for Decathlon, which may otherwise feel after reading this article.
 All recommendations and experiences are solely personal]

-According to my calculation, I was bleeding nearly 20,000 Rupees in about 10 days for staying and using the chairlift in Gulmarg, on top of an additional 5k as the airfare.
-When all that seemed a bit too much for me as a beginner, I decided to head to my usual snowboarding slopes in Pir Panjal in Sethan, Himachal Pradesh.
+According to my calculation, I was going to bleed nearly 20,000 Rupees in about 10 days for staying and using the chairlift in Gulmarg, on top of an additional 5k as the airfare.
+When all that seemed a bit too much for me as a beginner, I decided to head to my usual slopes for learning snowboarding in India: Pir Panjal in Sethan, Himachal Pradesh.

 So after more than 10 days in Sethan, and qualifying myself from a no-snowboarder to a beginner level snowboarder, I spent a total of 20,000 + 9,000 < 30,000 Rupees.
-In under 30,000 Rupees, I learned snowboarding and ended up having my own snowboarding equipment for life.
+In under 30,000 Rupees, I learned snowboarding in India and ended up having my own equipment for life.
 Pretty sweet, eh?